emelanson/Good-Readme-Generator/README.md

 ## Questions/Contact

-If you want to get in touch with me, my github is http://github.com/emelanson, and my email is elijahmelanson@gmail.com.
+If you want to get in touch with me, my github is http://github.com/emelanson, and my email is elijah.mela////nson@gmail.com [remove the ////].